adobe-research/DeepAFx-ST/README.md

 ## Install & Usage

-Clone the repo, create a virtual environment, and then install the `deepafx2` package.
+Clone the repo, create a virtual environment, and then install the `deepafx_st` package.

 ```
-cd deepafx2
+cd deepafx_st

 # Option 1: Using virtual envs
 python -m venv env/